Derived category of projectivizations and flops: Preparation: Cayley's trick and degeneracy loci

-Notice the left and right mutation functors $\bL_{\shA}$ and $\bR_{\shA}$ are mutation functors: they are twist, respectively, dual twist functor for the embedding $i_{\shA}: \shA \hookrightarrow \shT$.
-This observation will be the key to our approach in \S \ref{sec:auto}.
+The mutation functors $\bL_{\shA}$ and $\bR_{\shA}$, defined in \S \ref{sec:mutations}, are special cases of the above-defined functors: $\bL_{\shA}$ (resp. $\bR_{\shA}$) is the twist functor (resp. the dual twist functor) of the inclusion functor $i_{\shA}: \shA \hookrightarrow \shT$.
+This observation will play an important role in the proof of Thm. \ref{thm:flop}.